dk3156/Dongje-Kim-AI/README.md

+#Artificial Intelligence
-# This is github repo for CS4614, Artificial Intelligence course.
+This is github repo for CS4614, Artificial Intelligence course.